 Also Read: Incredible Rock Formations You Have To See

 Located in the idyllic Lake District National Park in northwest England, Lake Windermere is one of the most popular destinations in the area.
-It is surrounded mountain peaks and villages, including Bowness-on-Windermere.
+It is surrounded by mountain peaks and villages, including Bowness-on-Windermere.

 One of the most prehistoric structures in all of Europe, Stonehenge dates back to c.
 3000 BC.
 The ring of stones has puzzled scientists and archaeologists, and no one still knows what it was used for.